msobanjo/courseware/topics/networking/modules/internet-and-web/README.md

 Web pages are nearly always written in **H**yper**T**ext **M**arkup **L**anguage **(HTML)**.

-However, the Web itself is only one of many vehicles which use the Internet as its basis.
+However, the Web itself is only one of many vehicles which use the *internet* as its basis.

 ### Web access
-Everything on the Web has its own unique address.
+Everything on the *Web* has its own unique address.

 In order to access that data, you will need that address to do it.

-Every web address adheres to the same standard: **U**niform **R**esource **I**ndicators **(URI)**.
+Every *web address* adheres to the same standard: **U**niform **R**esource **I**ndicators **(URI)**.

-Just like postal addresses, every Web resource must have a specific string of characters which unambiguously define where that particular object is.
+Just like postal addresses, every *Web* resource must have a specific string of characters which unambiguously define where that particular object is.

 #### URI
-URI syntax consists of a hierarchical sequence of five components:
+*URI* syntax consists of a hierarchical sequence of five components:
 ```text
   scheme :// [authority] path ? [query] # [fragment]
 ```
-where the authority component divides into three subcomponents:
+Where the authority component divides into three sub-components:
 ```text
   [userinfo] @ host : [port]
 ```
-Each URI begins with a **scheme**, and is followed by any **identifiers** which can be within that scheme.
+Each *URI* begins with a **scheme**, and is followed by any **identifiers** which can be within that scheme.

 Depending on the **scheme**, a URI can take multiple forms:
 ```text